Azure/c-pal/win32/devdoc/job_object_helper_requirements.md

 Note: Windows Job Objects have a critical property: `CloseHandle` on a job object handle does NOT disassociate the process from the job object.
 If multiple job objects are created and the process is assigned to each, the CPU rate limits compound multiplicatively (e.g., two 50% caps result in 25% effective CPU).
 Since this module calls `AssignProcessToJobObject` on the current process, it uses a process-level singleton pattern internally — the job object is created once and reused on subsequent calls with the same parameters.

+Note: `job_object_helper_set_job_limits_to_current_process` and `job_object_helper_deinit_for_test` are NOT thread-safe.
+These functions must be called from a single thread.
+Concurrent calls from multiple threads may result in undefined behavior due to non-atomic singleton initialization and cleanup.

 ## Exposed API
 ```c